JdoubleG/Intro-AI-Assignments/README.md

 The code in this repository are some of my submissions to assignments in the Introduction to Artificial Intelligence class I took at [Tufts University](https://www.tufts.edu/).
+They are written in Python 3.
 More information about what each of these assignments entail is available in each of the subfolders of Do not use this code for academic purposes without citation.

 ### Assignment 1